fsalc/diverse-top-k/README.md

 ```shell
 make paper
 ```
-* We expect that the full suite of experiments will take between 24-48 hours depending on hardware setup.
+* We expect that the full suite of experiments will take ~3-5 days depending on hardware setup.
 * The script runs *all* experiments from which *all data presented in each graph shown in the paper* was collected.
 * The script will also automatically *generate new plots* from the collected data, and *recompile the paper* with the new figures included.
 If the script terminates successfully, the paper `main.pdf` should be placed into this directory.
 * If something goes wrong, please try `make clean && make paper` or feel free to contact us.